kubevirt/common-templates/README.md

 # Usage

 By default the process below takes a generated template and converts it to an VM object that can be used to start a virtual machine.
-The conversion fails if a parameter (like the PVC name) is required, but not provided (i.e.`PVCNAME`).

 ```bash
 # Clone the repository